[Updated in 2019!]

 The best way to think of Mexico City is as a patchwork quilt of a bunch of different cities, knitted together by Paseo de la Reforma, its main boulevard.
 Each neighborhood is not only distinct from the other; it is also larger than you might imagine.

-Greater Mexico City is home to nearly 25 million people.
+Greater Mexico State is home to nearly 25 million people.
 As such, there is a wealth of innovation and also an expansive socioeconomic range.
 The neighborhoods I highlight here are the ones most popular for foreign visitors in search of mid-to-high culture and reasonably safe travel.
 Maybe one day I’ll be able to write about the less-than-savory neighborhoods of the city, but not now.

 Is Mexico City safe?